Pop-Up Exhibitions

 Yerlan Aubakirov (Russian), Jamie Bertram (English), Daisy Casimiri (Papiamento), Nicolas de Jesus (Nahuatl), Cornelis Kolijn (Dutch), Mahira Murad (Urdu), Beatriz Palacios (Spanish), Mireille Perron (French), Katarina Pizania (Greek), Roselyn Pondo (Tagalog), Lyne Sleiman (Arabic), Xiaoyu Sun (Mandarin), Josiah Taundi (Shona), Jo Tito (Te Reo Mãori), Minoru Ueda (Japanese), Bozenna Wisniewska (Polish)

-Exhibition Location & Open Hours: Hilton Caribe, TBA
+Exhibition Location & Open Hours: Hilton Caribe, during conference hours

 In my practice, I explore a general question: what is nature and how do we position ourselves in it?
 I grew up in the Caribbean in the 70s and have returned in recent years, observing the beauty of coral reefs and their current demise due to the ocean’s changing chemistry.
 The Ocean Inside is based on my intensely personal experience of witnessing the devastating effects of climate change and other human-made environmental stresses on the coral reefs firsthand.